 Hundreds of thousands of people took to the streets.
 After weeks of protests, leader Carrie Lam eventually said the bill would be suspended indefinitely.

 How did the protests escalate?

-By then clashes between police and protesters had become more frequent and more violent, with injuries on both sides and scores of people arrested.
+By then clashes between police and protesters had become more frequent and violent.

 What do the protesters want?